stivenschwanz/tts_pt_br_neutral/README.md

 Some planned/required improvements:
 * create a Colab notebook to run all scripts at once;
 * use a multi-voice Brazilian Portuguese corpus;
-* setup an Anaconda environment to run the Python scripts.
+* setup an Conda environment to run the Python scripts.